Can You Lower Your Property Taxes?

 Property taxes can be confusing, as there doesn't appear to be an obvious, consistent rate.
 Still, there is a method to the apparent madness.

 First, understand that property taxes are calculated using the tax rate and the current market value of your property.
-Tax rates are based on state law and set based on what municipalities feel they need to pay for important services.
+Tax rates are based on state laws and are set based on what municipalities feel they need to pay for important services.
 An assessor hired by your local government estimates the market value of your property, including the land and structure.

 The assessed value is a percentage of the home's market value or the market value itself, depending on the jurisdiction, and your tax bill is based on this assessment.
 Your tax office multiplies the tax rate by the assessed value to come up with your bill.